Click on the dropdown button to translate.

 Matthew 11:29-30 [Jesus speaking] “Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.”

 Paul called himself a “bond-servant of Jesus Christ” (Romans 1:1).
-James, Peter and Jude, each called himself “bond-servant” of Jesus Christ.
+James, Peter and Jude, each called himself a “bond-servant” of Jesus Christ.
 They had taken the “yoke” of Christ.

 THE MARRIAGE COVENANT - A YOKE